The Health Links Page

 www.netdoctor.co.uk

-http://www.uktransplant.org.uk/ukt/default.jsp Although I bet most of my 'bits' are pretty worn out I always carry a Donor Card with me and have registered with the Organ Transplant folk here.
+https://www.organdonation.nhs.uk/ Although I am sure most of my 'bits' are pretty worn out I always carry a Donor Card with me and have registered with the Organ Transplant folk here.
 You never know, they might find something useful !
 Sorry about the gall bladder.
 It is already taken.

 ALZHEIMERS www.alzheimers.org.uk